kashinak/whale-song-memory-game/README.md

   1. Game Controls

      1. The large 'start game' button shown in wireframes was tested but tossed because it was redundant in functionality similar to 'game restart' button developed later.
-The latter was converted to a 'game start' button and positioned beneath the game board and highlighted in orange yellow to grab the player's attention to begin the game.
-This cleared up original confusion for the first time player, to use one button to start and restart the game when necessary.
+The latter was converted to a 'game start' button and positioned beneath the game board.
+The new button is highlighted in orange yellow to grab the player's attention to begin the game.
+This clears up original confusion for the first time player, by the use of only one button to start and restart the game when necessary.
 The game board design is now cleaner without the original large 'game start' button overlayed on top as originally shown in wireframes.
      2. The 'how-to-play' button was a dropdown card with game instructions and was originally located at the top of the game area beneath the header but the location and design confused the player because it looked like part of the header and not an actual game button.
 To remedy the player confusion, the game instructions was reduced in size and positioned to the right of the 'start game' button beneath the game board for easy access.
 It's design is identical to the 'start game' button so the player knows to click on it to show a nifty popover message displaying a short list of game instructions.
 A dim blue outline was added to the 'how-to-play button so that its design does not compete with the more important 'start game' yellow/orange outlined button.
   2. Game Board

      1. When tested, the first time player encountered game visibilty issues in mobile view.
-The bootstrap grid aplied to the game board, wrapped the game tiles in one single column in mobile view.
+The bootstrap grid applied to the game board, wrapped the game tiles in one single column in mobile view.
 This type of responsiveness detracted from the quality of the game experience because of having to use scroll bars to play the game on a mobile device.
 The initial wireframe design of using the identical game layout for all screen types was key to making the game fully functional on mobile, tablet and desktops.
-Media Queries were added to css to maintain the square game board layout in all device screen sizes.
+Media Queries were added to css to maintain the square game board layout on all device screen sizes.
-     2. Original whale sounds were varying length and overlapped while playing making it confusing to identify a singular whale sound unique to each whale.
-Whale call raw files were edited down and audio mixed in Adobe Premiere Pro to 1-second durations to help simplify the audio playback game experience and build playback momentum.
+     2. Original whale sounds were varying length and overlapped while playing, making it confusing for the first time player to identify a singular whale sound unique to each whale.
+To remedy the audio overlap, whale call raw files were edited down and audio mixed in Adobe Premiere Pro to 1-second durations to help simplify and build momentum during the audio playback game experience.
   3. Score Board

-     1. The orignal score board also updated in real time, diplaying what round the player was on and also displyed text indicating whether the player won or lost the game.
+     1. The orignal score board also updated in real time, diplaying the round the player was on and also displyed text indicating whether the player won or lost the game.
 It was very basic and the player wasn't clear if they had won or lost the game.
-To make the game more fun and dynamic by notifying the player in a bolder way if they won or lost, a visually beautiful popup results diplay solved this issue.
-Adding sound effects, a cute whale icon, an animated wave and different messages to notify the player if they had won or lost the game made huge difference in the player having fun with the game.
-A third 'great!' button was added so the user can click it to make the results popup window disappear and return the player to the game.
-The orignal score board remains below the game control buttons and displays what round the player is on but now it does not display a win or lose message.
-More simplicity, sound effects, beautiful animation and improved user interaction creates a more engaging user game experience.
+To make the game more fun and dynamic by notifying the player in a bolder way if they won or lost, a visually beautiful popup results diplay was added and solved this issue.
+Adding sound effects, a cute whale icon, an animated wave and different messages to notify the player if they had won or lost the game made a huge difference in the player having fun with the game.
+A third 'great!' button was added so the user can click it to make the results popup window disappear and return to the game board.
+The orignal score board remains below the game control buttons and still updates in real-time, the round the player is on but now it does no longer display's' a win or lose message.
+These feature updates, sound effects, beautiful animation improves user interaction and creates a more engaging user game experience.

   ### Further Testing